-The manufacturing workforce in Oregon is aging more quickly than the workforce as a whole.
-Twenty years ago in 1997, 40 percent of Oregon’s workforce was between 14 and 34 years old.
-In manufacturing, about 37 percent of workers were between 14 and 34 years of age.
-In 2017, only 34 percent of the workforce was between 14 to 34 years old, while in manufacturing just 28 percent of workers were in this age group.
+The manufacturing workforce in Oregon is older and aging slightly quicker than the workforce as a whole.
+Twenty years ago in 1999, 39% of Oregon’s workforce was between 14 and 34 years old.
+In manufacturing, about 35% of workers were between 14 and 34 years of age.
+In 2019, only 33% of the workforce was between 14 to 34 years old, while in manufacturing just 29% of workers were in this age group.

-Workers ages 35 to 54 have a slightly lower share in manufacturing than 20 years ago.
-In the overall workforce, this group’s share has declined over the past 20 years.
+The share of workers ages 35 to 54 have in manufacturing has declined by 8 percentage points compared with 20 years ago.
+In the overall workforce, this group’s share has declined by 6 percentage points over the past 20 years.

 The share of manufacturing workers by gender has remained unchanged for the past 20 years.
-In 1997, about 73 percent of the manufacturing workforce was male, and 27 percent female.
-These shares were the same in 2017, and remained almost exactly the same throughout the past two decades.
+In 1999, about 73% of the manufacturing workforce was male, and 27% female.
+These shares have remained about the same throughout the past two decades.

-The Oregon Employment Department projects that the manufacturing sector in Oregon will grow by 6.7 percent between 2017 and 2027.
-Within manufacturing, food manufacturing is expected to grow quickest at 14.8 percent.
-The only broad manufacturing industry expected to lose employment is the paper manufacturing industry.
+The Oregon Employment Department projects that the state’s manufacturing sector will grow by 5% between 2019 and 2029.
+Within manufacturing, machinery manufacturing is expected to grow quickest at 10%.
+The only broad manufacturing industries expected to lose employment are wood products and paper manufacturing.

-Production occupations with the most projected job openings include general production workers (9,700); managers of production and operating workers (8,100); packaging and filling machine operators (7,500); production worker’s helpers (6,800); and inspectors, testers, and sorters (6,300).
+Production occupations with the most projected annual job openings include general production workers (5,400); metal and plastic workers (2,800); assemblers and fabricators (2,300); and food processing workers (1,800).
 Many high-demand manufacturing occupations typically require a high school education at the entry level.
 Postsecondary training can make job seekers more competitive for today’s manufacturing jobs.